 Eight years.
-That is how long I searched for Edelweiss in Switzerland.
+That is how long I searched for Edelweiss flowers in Switzerland.

 Later, I discovered there was a reason for this.
 Edelweiss has been picked so often over the last 200 years that it has reached the point of extinction.
 There are still some sightings in the Swiss National Park, but if you never find a single flower in its natural habitat, that is completely normal.
 Whew.

-To make up for the lack of Edelweiss, there are many other flowers to be found in Switzerland.
-Springtime brings so many varieties, you can create your own Swiss spring flower tour.
+To make up for the lack of Edelweiss, there are many other flowers in Switzerland.
+Springtime brings so many varieties you can create your own Swiss spring flower tour.

 Camellia Gardens of Locarno

-For the largest display of camellias outside their home country of Japan, be sure to visit Locarno in March and April, when almost all of its 850 varieties of camellia plants are in bloom at the Parco delle Camelie.
-It is easy to soak up the atmosphere (and the sunlight) since the park hugs Lake Maggiore.
+For the largest display of camellias outside their home country of Japan, visit Locarno in March and April.
+At the Parco delle Camelie, you can marvel at almost all of its 850 varieties of camellia plants in bloom.
+This is also an ideal place to soak up the atmosphere (and the sunlight) since the park hugs Lake Maggiore.

-In fact, rapeseed is the most significant home-produced oilseed — over 8'000 farmers grow it and you will find the yellow fields spread across 15'000 hectares throughout the country.
-Take a drive, ride a bike, or go for a walk through some of Switzerland’s flatter and more low-lying regions and you will be sure to discover a field.
+In fact, rapeseed is the most significant home-produced oilseed.
+Over 8'000 farmers grow it, and you will find the yellow fields spread across 15'000 hectares throughout the country.

 Wettingen, not far from Zürich, is a lovely area to explore.
-Take Bus 3 from the Baden or Wettingen train station to Brunnenwiese and walk about five minutes east until you come upon the fields and hiking trails.
+Take Bus 3 from the Baden or Wettingen train station to Brunnenwiese and walk about five minutes east until you enter the fields and hiking trails.

-In the French speaking part of Switzerland, the fields around La Sarraz are usually blanketed by rapeseed plants as well.
+In the French-speaking part of Switzerland, the fields around La Sarraz are also usually blanketed by rapeseed plants.
 The medieval castle in La Sarraz offers wonderful views over the surrounding countryside.

-A good bet is to take a 20 minute train ride from Montreux to Caux and then hike up from there until you come upon a glorious field of white.
+A good bet is to take a 20 minute train ride from Montreux to Caux.
+From there, continue hiking uphill until you come upon a glorious field of white.
 The best time to spot narcissus blooms is usually from the end of May through the first week of June.

-From Morges, you can take a 16 minute PostBus ride to Vullierens Village.
-(Tell the driver where you are going when you get on so you are sure to get off at the right place.)
+From Morges, you can take a 16-minute PostBus ride to Vullierens Village.
+(Tell the driver where you are going when you get on so you can get off at the right place.)
 Once you arrive at the castle and pay your entry fee, you will be free to wander the iris fields, enjoy pastries from the castle café, or buy some iris bulbs for your own garden.

 99.9 Ways to Travel Switzerland Like a Local

-This is an excerpt from the new book 99.9 Ways to Travel Switzerland Like a Local by Chantal Panozzo.
-Order the book and you will discover 98.9 more ways to have organized fun in Switzerland:
+This excerpt is from the book 99.9 Ways to Travel Switzerland Like a Local by Chantal Panozzo.
+Order the book, and you will discover 98.9 more ways to have organized fun in Switzerland: